IGJoshua/coffi/README.md

 define an alias for it before the type can be used as a type in `defcfn`.

-In cases where a pointer to some data is required to pass as an argument to a native function, but dosn't need to be read back in, the `pointer` primitive type can take a type argument.
+In cases where a pointer to some data is required to pass as an argument to a native function, but doesn't need to be read back in, the `pointer` primitive type can take a type argument.

 ```clojure